 Sometimes one can speak but can hardly understand native speakers at all while listening to songs or watching a movie in the target language.
 Never underestimate the importance of listening skills; you need to practice them on a daily basis.

-Five bucks say I’m right: Your past or current language teachers have assigned you the task to read a book in the language you’re learning, make a vocabulary list of unknown words from it, learn them and discuss the book in the classroom afterward.
-I got those five bucks, didn’t I?
+I bet your past or current language teachers have assigned you the task to read a book in the language you’re learning, make a vocabulary list of unknown words from it, learn them and discuss the book in the classroom afterward.

 Such exercises are great unless your teacher asks you to read classic literature in the target language.
 They often don’t, and instead opt for abridged and otherwise simplified reading material.